mwrnd/OpenCAPI-to-PCIe_for_MNV303212A_RevA2/README.md

 ![Innova2 XCKU15P Bank Diagram](img/Innova2_XCKU15P_Bank_Diagram.png)

-Motherboard boot must be delayed to allow the FPGA to configure itself before PCIe devices are enumerated by the host system.
+Motherboard boot must therefore be delayed to allow the FPGA to configure itself before the OpenCAPI-to-PCIe device is enumerated by the host system.
 This can be accomplished by toggling the POWER button, then pressing and holding the RESET button for a second before releasing it.
 Or, [connect a capacitor across the reset pins of an ATX motherboard's Front Panel Header](https://github.com/mwrnd/ATX_Boot_Delay):

 ![Delay Boot Using Capacitor across Front Panel Header Reset Pins](img/Delay_Boot_Using_FrontPanelHeader_Capacitor.jpg)

+### Cable Performance

 Using a [3M 8ES8-1DF21-0.75](https://www.trustedparts.com/en/search/8ES8-1DF21-0.75) cable: